frasermince/evergreen/Output/Muzero.md

 # Muzero
 In 2017 Deepmind wowed the world when it's algorithm AlphaGo beat the world champion in Go, Ke Jie.
 This feat was previously thought to be impossible or at least only possible far in the future.
 Over the next few years Deepmind would continue to improve upon it's initial design.
 It would add the capability to learn from self play, play chess and shogi, and eventually even be able to use the same algorithm to excel at visually complicated atari games.

 This latest version is called Muzero.
 In this article I want to walk you through how Muzero works.
-There are a lot of moving pieces to understand Muzero and a lot of background needed.
-I hope to help illucidate how it works and the history that led to it's development.
+When I started diving into reading this paper I was very aware there was a lot of background knowledge the authors of the paper I had that I did not.
+There are a lot of moving pieces and ideas that are assumed to be understood.
+What follows is what I wish I knew going in to reimplementing Muzero and some brief historical notes that led to its development.

 ## What is Muzero?